AshGw/AES-256/README.md

 ## Reason Behind It

-I firmly believe in the power of **Freedom** in a world dominated by control, surveillance, and constant privacy violation , this led me to develop a way to work with a set of tools in Python , levereging the AES-256 algorithm  to make it easier for individuals to safeguard their data without blindly relying on third parties to do it for them , while at the same time making it easy for anyone with a limited programming knowledge to work with.
+I firmly believe in the power of **Freedom** in a world dominated by control, surveillance, and constant privacy violation.
+This led me to develop a way to work with a set of tools in Python , levereging the AES-256 algorithm  to make it easier for individuals to safeguard their data without blindly relying on third parties to do it for them , while at the same time making it easy for anyone with a limited programming knowledge to work with.

 ## Database Module
 To support efficient content management, I have integrated a database module.
 This module enables the storage and retrieval of classified content in a safe and secure manner.